caylent-solutions/terraform-modules/docs/scripts/pr-opa-policy-test.md

 ### Changed Files Detection

-In a CI environment, the script gets the list of changed files from git by comparing the current commit with the previous one.
+The script gets the list of changed files by comparing the feature branch with the primary branch.
+It finds the common ancestor (merge-base) of the two branches and then identifies all files that would be changed when merging the feature branch into the primary branch.
 For testing purposes, it can also use a list of files specified in the configuration.

 ## Integration with CI/CD